 Dr. Alexandre Manette Quotes in A Tale of Two Cities

 The A Tale of Two Cities quotes below are all either spoken by Dr. Alexandre Manette or refer to Dr. Alexandre Manette.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Penguin Classics edition of A Tale of Two Cities published in 2003.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin Classics edition of A Tale of Two Cities published in 2003.).

 Book 1, Chapter 6 Quotes

 If you hear in my voice … any resemblance to a voice that once was sweet music in your ears, weep for it, weep for it!
 If you touch, in touching my hair, anything that recalls a beloved head that lay on your breast when you were young and free, weep for it, weep for it!
 If, when I hint to you of a Home that is before us, where I will be true to you with all my duty and with all my faithful service, I bring back the remembrance of a Home long desolate, while your poor heart pined away, weep for it, weep for it!

 Book 2, Chapter 4 Quotes